1. Choosing your market

 In more ways than one, the public's perception of your company will have a direct effect on the value of your stock.
 Fortunately, you are not alone.

-PwC's IPO specialists are dedicated to providing you with the operational, technical, finance, and compliance support you need to survive, and grow, as a public company - today, and into the future.
+Our IPO specialists are dedicated to providing you with the operational, technical, finance, and compliance support you need to survive and grow as a public company – today, and into the future.

 How can PwC help?